Updated: Sep 22

 There are many habits that top leaders possess.
-As part of my continual learning career growth, I have found a number that are the most essential to success.
+As part of my continued learning and career growth, I have found a number of habits that have proven essential to leadership success.
 I have decided to compile these and share them with you.

 What are the Habits of Likable Leaders?

 Use Positive Body Language

 Act with Emotional Intelligence

 Open with Information